gvwilson/thirdbit/src/fiction/santas/index.md

 he realized there was only one thing left for him to do.
 He would have to ask his great-grandmother for advice.

+As far as Finner could tell,
-Gran-Granna Tumbly spent most of her time napping, but she had been one of the greatest santas ever.
+Gran-Granna Tumbly spent most of her time napping, writing pamphlets about the flip menace, or giving speeches on the same subject, but she had been one of the greatest santas ever.
 She had once delivered a chocolate orange cake to a trio of scientists in a submarine *without using a submarine herself*,